navya19j/4D-Segmentation/README.md

 - main_input.txt :
     ```
-    $If you need to train the model on a custom dataset Y otherwise N
+    $ If you need to train the model on a custom dataset Y otherwise N
-    $If you need to test the model Y otherwise N
+    $ If you need to test the model Y otherwise N
-    $If you need to track the segmented data Y otherwise N
+    $ If you need to track the segmented data Y otherwise N

     ```